 Pros

 • Accessories.
-Gas grills come with plenty of accessories such as rotisseries, side burners, etc. which are easy to set up and use.
+Gas grills come with plenty of easy-to-use accessories like rotisseries, side burners, etc.

 • Cooking zones.
-You can strategically adjust burners to create different zones for cooking different types of food at the same time.
+Adjustable burners create different zones for strategic cooking

 Cons

-• Buildup of carbon and grease.
+• Carbon and grease build up.
 Gas grills use metal plates, lava rocks and ceramics to radiate heat instead of charcoal.
-Because of this, they are easier to clean, but they may suffer from clogs or buildup that need to be scraped or pressure washed.
+They are easier to clean, but they may suffer from clogs or buildup that need to be scraped or pressure washed.

 • They’re more expensive.
 All those accessories and options come with a bigger price tag.

 • More parts to a gas grill.
-Gas grills have more parts to them.
 Initial setup is challenging (try buying one pre-built), and finding replacement parts can be a hassle.